-Course Description: This course is designed to provide students with the skills and knowledge to be effective in production environments as a machinist, CNC operator, or supervisor.
+Course Description: This course is designed to provide students with the skills and knowledge to be effective in production and engineering environments as a machinist, technician, CNC operator or supervisor.
 Upon completion of this course, proficient students will demonstrate safety practices concerning machining technology, proper measurement and layout techniques, reading and interpreting drawings and blueprints, production design processes, and quality control procedures.
 Students will complete projects using various manufacturing techniques and build intermediate skills involving manufacturing techniques.
 Upon completion of this course, students will be knowledgeable about potential postsecondary education and career opportunities related to machining technology and will be prepared to enroll in more advanced machining courses in high school.
-Students will create real world projects using CNC Plasma Cutters, Water Jet Cutters Routers, Injection Molders and Vacuum Formers.
+Students will create real world projects using CNC Plasma Cutters, Water Jet Cutters, Routers, Injection Molders, Additive Manufacturing (3D Printing) and Vacuum Formers.